Employee leave for marriage or Civil partnership

-Verified 20 September 2021 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 20 September 2021 - Directorate for Legal and Administrative Information (Prime Minister)

-Employees are granted leave when they marry or when they conclude a civil solidarity agreement (Civil partnerships).
-There is no seniority requirement for the employee to be entitled to leave.
-Leave is taken during the time the event occurs.
-Leave is paid.
+The employee is entitled to days off when he marries or when he enters into a civil solidarity pact (Civil partnerships).
+There is no length of service requirement for the employee to be entitled to the leave.
+The leave shall be taken during the period in which the event occurs.
+The leave is paid.

-The duration of this specific leave cannot be deducted from the number of days of paid vacation employee.
+The duration of this specific leave cannot be deducted from the number of days of paid leave employee's annual.

-However, if the employee is already on leave at the time of marriage or Civil partnership, he or she cannot benefit from the specific leave.
+However, if the employee is already on leave at the time of marriage or Civil partnership, he cannot benefit from the specific leave.

 FYI

-civil partnerships and marriage 2 separate events, everyone is entitled to leave.
-An employee who has been granted leave on the occasion of the conclusion of a Civil partnerships: titleContent benefits, if he marries afterwards, again leave on the occasion of his marriage.
+civil partnerships and marriage are 2 separate events, everyone shall be entitled to leave.
+An employee who has been granted leave on the conclusion of a Civil partnerships: titleContent shall, if he subsequently marries, again leave on the occasion of her marriage.

 The duration of the leave shall be 4 days.

-The days of absence are counted in business days (except treaty provisions or more favourable collective).
+Days of absence are counted in working days (except treaty provisions or more favorable groups).

 Please note